dev-Gois/dev-Gois/README.md

 I currently work at Mercado Diferente, in addition to studying development and doing personal projects every day.

 I'm studying Systems Analysis and Development at the Federal University of Ceará!
-Currently studying the 2nd (second) semester.
+Currently studying the 3nd (third) semester.

 I have solid knowledge with the following technologies mainly: Ruby on Rails, React, React Native.